shaack/cm-chessboard-playfield/README.md

 # cm-chessboard-playfield

-A cm-chessboard plugin which knows the rules of chess to validate moves, support promotions and does some fancy square marking.
+A cm-chessboard exte4nsion which knows the rules of chess to validate moves, support promotions and does some fancy square marking.
 This is the cm-chessboard extension which has it all to play chess.

 Work in progress, all features are implemented for now.
 It's also in use in production at https://www.chessmail.eu and https://www.chessmail.de